massdriver-cloud/gcp-gke-cluster/operator.md

 6. **Security**: Shielded nodes are enabled for enhanced protection against rootkits and bootkits.
 7. **Custom Service Accounts**: Node pools are configured to use custom service accounts with specific IAM roles for enhanced security.

+### Install Kubectl

+You will first need to install `kubectl` to interact with the kubernetes cluster.
+Installation instructions for Windows, Mac and Linux can be found [here](https://kubernetes.io/docs/tasks/tools/#kubectl).

+Note: While `kubectl` generally has forwards and backwards compatibility of core capabilities, it is best if your `kubectl` client version is matched with your kubernetes cluster version.
+This ensures the best stability and compability for your client.

+The standard way to manage connection and authentication details for kubernetes clusters is through a configuration file called a [`kubeconfig`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file.

+### Download the Kubeconfig File

+The standard way to manage connection and authentication details for kubernetes clusters is through a configuration file called a [`kubeconfig`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file.
+The `kubernetes-cluster` artifact that is created when you make a kubernetes cluster in Massdriver contains the basic information needed to create a `kubeconfig` file.
+Because of this, Massdriver makes it very easy for you to download a `kubeconfig` file that will allow you to use `kubectl` to query and administer your cluster.

+For more information on downloading your `kubeconfig` file, [check out our documentation](https://docs.massdriver.cloud/runbooks/kubernetes/access#downloading-your-kubeconfig-file).

+### Use the Kubeconfig File

+Once the `kubeconfig` file is downloaded, you can move it to your desired location.
+By default, `kubectl` will look for a file named `config` located in the `$HOME/.kube` directory.
+If you would like this to be your default configuration, you can rename and move the file to `$HOME/.kube/config`.

+A single `kubeconfig` file can hold multiple cluster configurations, and you can select your desired cluster through the use of [`contexts`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context).
+Alternatively, you can have multiple `kubeconfig` files and select your desired file through the `KUBECONFIG` environment variable or the `--kubeconfig` flag in `kubectl`.

 ### Runbook

 #### Unable to Connect to GKE Cluster